WhyJamal/Woolen/README.md

 - Integration: **1C** (via REST/HTTP data exchange)
 - Build & package management: **npm**

-> Backend (if used) and server-side integration details can be provided separately in a `backend/README.md` file.

 ## Installation (Development)
 Follow these steps to set up the project locally.
 Ensure **Node.js** and **npm** are installed.